ahlashkari/ALFlowLyzer/README.md

 For citation in your works and also understanding ALFlowLyzer completely, you can find below published papers:

-- “Unveiling malicious DNS behavior profiling and generating benchmark dataset through application layer traffic analysis”, MohammadMoein Shafi, Arash Habibi Lashkari, and Hardhik Mohanty
+- “Unveiling malicious DNS behavior profiling and generating benchmark dataset through application layer traffic analysis”, MohammadMoein Shafi, Arash Habibi Lashkari, and Hardhik Mohanty, Computers and Electrical Engineering, Vol 118, 2024

 # Contributing